pelias-deprecated/vagrant/README.md

 export PATH=/opt/chefdk/bin:$PATH
 ```

-* copy the included pelias_settings.example.rb to a location of your choice, then export the environment variable `PELIAS_VAGRANTFILE` to reference it: `export PELIAS_VAGRANTFILE=/path/to/the/file`
+* copy the included pelias_settings.example.rb to a location of your choice, then export the environment variable `PELIAS_VAGRANT_CFG` to reference it: `export PELIAS_VAGRANT_CFG=/path/to/the/file`
   * you can leave the defaults in place until you get familiar with things, or if you're feeling up to it, edit away
   * you can override anything found in `attributes/default.rb`, but typically what you'll want access to is referenced in the example config: `pelias_settings.example.rb`
 * from the repository root run `vagrant up`, which will: